USDA FoodKeeper – Cold Storage Guidelines

 Ground beef is a versatile ingredient used in various cuisines around the world.
 In the United States, it is commonly used in dishes like hamburgers, meatloaf, and tacos.
 In countries like Argentina, ground beef is a key component of dishes like empanadas and choripán.
 Different cultures have unique ways of seasoning and preparing ground beef, showcasing its adaptability in different culinary traditions.

 Raw Ground Beef stored in the fridge for 3 days should be safe to eat as long as it was properly refrigerated at or below 40°F (4°C).
 However, always check for any unusual odors, colors, or sliminess before consuming.
-If in doubt, it's best to discard it to prevent foodborne illness.
+If in doubt, it's best to discard it to reduce the risk of foodborne illness.

 When Raw Ground Beef is frozen, it can sometimes lose some moisture and result in a slightly different texture when thawed.
 To minimize texture changes, try to wrap it tightly to prevent freezer burn.
 Thaw it in the fridge to retain its quality as much as possible.